TheArchitect2000/evm-server/README.md

 sudo apt-get install ethereum
 sudo apt-get upgrade geth
 ```
-### 2-2 New account
-#### 2-2-1 Creating a new account
+- Creating a new account
 ```
 cd ~/
 mkdir fides_blockchain
 geth --datadir fides_blockchain account new
 ```
-The output should look like this:
+- The output should look like this:
 `Public address of the key:   0xfBDfF421004493e13A4a69394c3b98f1e44C9874
 Path of the secret key file: fides_blockchain/keystore/UTC--2024-02-27T16-17-52.880254508Z--fbdff421004493e13a4a69394c3b98f1e44c9874`

-#### 2-2-2 Save the password
+- Save the password
 ```
 sudo nano fides_blockchain/password.sec
 ```
-Enter the account password and then save and exit the file.
+- Enter the account password and then save and exit the file.

-### 2-3 Create the genesis file
+- Create the genesis file
 ```
 cd ~/
 sudo nano genesis.json
 ```
-Copy and paste the file content from below and then edit the genesis
+- Copy and paste the file content from below and then edit the genesis
 ```
 {
   "config": {